A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 14 By the twenty-seventh day of the second month the earth was completely dry.

-One year and ten days after the flood started (Genesis 7:11) But note that everyone was still on the Ark – no-one had made a move to leave its safety.
+It was now one year and ten days after the flood had started (Genesis 7:11) But note that everyone was still on the Ark – no-one had made a move to leave its safety.

 Do we sometimes get stuck in a rut and need prompting to step out into something new?